Hate crime: Psychological effects

 divisions and factionalism arising in response to hate crimes are particularly damaging to multicultural societies.

 Hate crime victims can also develop depression and psychological trauma.
 They suffer from typical symptoms of trauma: lack of concentration, fear, unintentional rethinking of the incident and feeling vulnerable or unsafe.
 These symptoms may be severe enough to qualify as PTSD.
 In the United States, the Supreme Court has accepted the claim that hate crimes cause 'distinct emotional harm' to victims.
 People who have been victims of hate crimes avoid spaces where they feel unsafe which can make communities less functional when ties with police are strained by persistent group fears and feelings of insecurity.
 In the United States, hate crime has been shown to reduce educational attainment among affected groups—particularly among black, non-Hispanic victims.

-A review of European and American research indicates that terrorist bombings cause Islamophobia and hate crimes to flare up but, in calmer times, they subside again, although to a relatively high level.
+A review of European and American research indicates that terrorist bombings cause Islamophobia and hate crimes to flare up, but in calmer times, they subside again, although to a relatively high level.
 Terrorists' most persuasive message is that of fear; a primary and strong emotion, fear increases risk estimates and has distortive effects on the perception of ordinary Muslims.
-Widespread Islamophobic prejudice seems to contribute to anti-Muslim hate crimes, but indirectly; terrorist attacks and intensified Islamophobic prejudice serve as a window of opportunity for extremist groups and networks.
+Widespread Islamophobia seems to contribute to anti-Muslim hate crimes, but indirectly; terrorist attacks and intensified Islamophobia serve as a window of opportunity for extremist groups and networks.

-Motivation
+Typology of hate crime offenders

-Sociologists Jack McDevitt and Jack Levin's 2002 study into the motives for hate crimes found four motives, and reported that "thrill-seeking" accounted for 66 percent of all hate crimes overall in the United States:
+Sociologists Jack McDevitt and Jack Levin's 2002 study into the motives for hate crimes found four motives, and reported that "thrill-seeking" accounted for 66% of all hate crimes overall in the United States: